TLC: Tables, Ladders & Chairs (2019): Preliminary matches

 The actual pay-per-view opened with The New Day (Big E and Kofi Kingston) defending the SmackDown Tag Team Championship against The Revival (Scott Dawson and Dash Wilder) in a tag team ladder match.
 In the closing moments, Big E performed the Big Ending on Wilder off a ladder.
 As Dawson ascended the ladder, Kingston intercepted him and attacked Dawson, who fell onto a ladder wedged between the ring ropes.
 Kingston then unhooked the belts to retain the titles.

 Next, Aleister Black faced Buddy Murphy.
-During the match, Black fell onto the ring steps, which caused his nose to bleed heavily.
+During the match, Black fell onto the ring steps, after which, Black's nose began to bleed profusely.
 The end came when Black performed the Black Mass on Murphy to win the match.

 After that, Raw Tag Team Champions The Viking Raiders (Erik and Ivar) came out for their open challenge which was answered by The O.C.
 (Luke Gallows and Karl Anderson).
 In the end, after Gallows and Anderson sent Erik into the crowd, Ivar performed a suicide dive on them, however, both teams were unable to make it back to the ring, resulting in a double countout, thus The Viking Raiders retained the titles.
 Following the match, The O.C. attempted to perform The Magic Killer on Erik through a table, only for Ivar to intercept and perform a powerbomb on Anderson through a table.

 Backstage, The Miz was interviewed where he mentioned that Bray Wyatt violated the sanctity of his home, that he was fighting as a husband and as a father, and he vowed to destroy Wyatt.